Watch Out for This Trademark Renewal Scam

 How You Know a Letter is a Scam

-3. Wrong link.
+3. Wrong Link.
 If you enter the name "Patent&Trademark Bureau" into your search engine, you'll come to the website of a company with a .com.
 Federal government agencies have a .gov extension.
 So you know it's not part of the federal government.

 4. They Are Billing You Directly.
-Fees required to maintain U.S. patents and trademark registrations must be paid directly to the United States Patent and Trademark Office (USPTO)...
+Fees required to maintain U.S. patents and trademark registrations must be paid directly to the USPTO.

 5. Wrong Address.
-Any official correspondence sent to you by the USPTO will be from the "United States Patent and Trademark Office" in Alexandria, VA, and if by e-mail, specifically from the domain "@uspto.gov."
+Any official correspondence sent to you by the USPTO will be from the United States Patent and Trademark Office in Alexandria, VA, and if by e-mail, specifically from the domain @uspto.gov.

-How to Keep your Trademark Alive
+How to Keep Your Trademark Alive

 The scammer in the above example did get one thing right.
 In order to maintain your trademark, you must re-register it every five to six years.
-To maintain your trademark, you must file a "Declaration of Continued Use," swearing (in writing) that the trademark is in common use commerce.
+To maintain your trademark, you must file a Section 8 Declaration, or Declaration of Use, swearing (in writing) that the trademark is in common use commerce.

 Specific information must be included in the declaration, and only someone who is properly authorized to sign on behalf of the company may sign the declaration.